 A full list of MOBILE6 input parameters can be found in Appendix 8.
-These parameters correspond to the parameters used in the on-road modeling for the attainment demonstration SIP, except where more recent planning assumptions have replaced the earlier data.
+These parameters correspond to the parameters used in the on-road modeling for the AD and RFP SIP, except where more recent planning assumptions have replaced the earlier data.
 New data includes updated registration distributions, diesel fractions, VMT mix, and new seasonal adjustment factors.
 It should also be noted that there is no Inspection and Maintenance (I/M) program in the rural counties.
-This modification is reflected in the MOBILE setups.
 Appendix 8 presents all data inputs, including activity data, local meteorological data, state control programs, federal control programs, and vehicle fleet characteristics.